 The requirements for the energy audit and retro-commissioning are detailed in the LL87 publication, and can be summarized as follows:

 1) Operating protocols, calibration and sequencing.
-2) Cleaning and repair 3) Training and documentation

 The energy audit and retro-commissioning data are used to create the Energy Efficiency Report (EER), whch must be submitted during the assigned year according to the last digit of the tax number corresponding to the building.